teracyhq/dev/docs/workflow.rst

 - Step 3 : Submit pull-request.
 Waiting for approve or resolve conflict if appears.
 - Step 4 : Cleanning up branch

-Lets get in more detais:
+Let's get in more detais:

 **Step 1 : Branching-off base on issue**